supercollider/rfcs/README.md

 - **Specification.** A concrete, thorough explanation of what is being planned.
 - **Drawbacks.** Carefully consider every possible objection and issue with your proposal.
 - **Unresolved questions.** Are there any portions of your proposal which need to be discussed with the community before the RFC can proceed?
 Be careful here -- an RFC with a lot of remaining questions is likely to be stalled.
 If your RFC is mostly unresolved questions and not too much substance, it may not be ready.

-An RFC is only a design document, and does not need to be fully or partially implemented to be approved.

 ### Step 3: File pull request